SAP-docs/btp-cloud-logging/docs/prerequisites-41d8559.md

     -   Continue with one of the following options. **OPTION 1** is recommended, as it removes the need to specify the IdP SAML application's assertion/logout URL.
     -   **OPTION 1:** Enable request signing.
         -   Create a new signing certificate and private key in PKCS8 format.
-            ⚠️ The following bash script does not work with Windows Powershell.
-For Windows users the usage of Windows Subsystem for Linux (WSL) is recommended.
+            ⚠️ The following script has to be executed using bash.

             ```bash
             # generate a certificate and a private key in PKCS8 format with a reasonable validity